 Add half of the chicken on top of the onion.
 Make sure the onion and chicken are evenly distributed.
 Turn on the heat to medium heat and bring to a boil.

 Once boiling, lower the heat to medium-low heat.
 Skim off any foam or scum if you see any.
-Cover and cook for about 5 minutes or until chicken is no longer pink.
+Cover and cook for about 5 minutes or until chicken is no longer pink and onion is tender.

 Slowly and evenly drizzle the beaten egg over the chicken and onion.
 Cook covered on medium-low heat until the egg is done to your liking.
 Usually, Oyakdon in Japan is served with an almost set but runny egg.